pulilab/vue-qr-reader/docs/quickstart.md

 ```

-Once a QR code is scanned the `CustomEvent`: `code-scanned` is emitted, one can listen to this event as he would do normally, for example in vue:
+Once a QR code is scanned the `CustomEvent`: `code-scanned` is emitted.
+One can listen to this event as he normally would, for example in vue:

 !> The event emitted is a `CustomEvent` and the payload is contained as the first element of the array referenced by the key `detail`